Agentic Software Issue Resolution with Large Language Models: A Survey: Background

 \subsection{LLM-based Agentic Systems for Issue Resolution}

+\revReplace{R1.1}{The automated, \textit{end-to-end} issue resolution task takes a natural-language issue description and a code repository as input and produces a repository-level patch resolving the issue.} \revReplace{R3.4}{From the functional components of the surveyed systems, we abstract this task into five phases, namely repo preprocessing, localization, repair, patch validation, and patch selection, whose coverage is validated by the open coding procedure described in Section~\ref{sec:taxonomy_construction}.
+These phases denote logical functions rather than a fixed execution order, so a system may execute them sequentially or interleave them dynamically at inference time.} Appendix~\ref{ap:issue_resolution_overview} illustrates the resulting framework and describes each phase in detail.

-LLM-based agentic systems for issue resolution are composed of LLMs and scaffolds~\cite{wang2025confucius, bandi2025rise}.
-The LLM serves as the core reasoning and generation engine of the system, responsible for understanding natural-language (NL) issue descriptions, analyzing code semantics, and generating candidate patches or intermediate reasoning steps.
-Scaffolds, in contrast, provide external structured control and an operational framework by orchestrating task workflows, coordinating multi-step reasoning, and invoking tools for code retrieval and execution, thereby guiding the LLM through iterative refinement and enabling the system to achieve closed-loop issue resolution in real-world software repositories.
+LLM-based agentic systems for issue resolution are composed of LLMs and scaffolds~\cite{wang2025confucius}.
+The LLM serves as the core reasoning and generation engine of the system, responsible for understanding natural-language issue descriptions, analyzing code semantics, and generating patches or intermediate reasoning steps.
+In contrast, scaffolds provide external structured control and an operational framework by orchestrating task workflows, coordinating multi-step reasoning, and invoking tools for code retrieval and execution, thereby guiding the LLM through iterative refinement and enabling the system to resolve the issue in real-world software repositories.

-Existing agentic systems can be categorized into agentic pipelines and agents~\cite{sapkota2025ai}.
-Agentic pipelines emphasize decomposing the issue resolution into a sequence of controllable, staged steps, organizing the behavior of LLMs through predefined pipelines or state-machine-like workflows.
-Agents focus on endowing LLMs with the capability to act autonomously within an environment, enabling them to dynamically plan, invoke tools, execute actions, and continuously adapt their strategies based on environmental feedback.
-While pipelines provide a highly structured framework with strong determinism and controllability, agents embody a higher degree of autonomy and flexibility.
+\revReplace{R1.6/R3.5}{ Existing agentic systems can be divided into agentic pipelines and agents based on how their control flow is designed and executed~\cite{sapkota2025ai}.
+In pipelines, human designers predefine the control flow as staged steps or state-machine-like workflows, while the LLM performs the assigned subtask at each stage.
+In agents, the LLM determines the next action during execution based on environmental feedback, so the control flow emerges dynamically during execution.
+In summary, pipelines emphasize determinism and controllability, whereas agents offer greater autonomy and flexibility. }